Who are the Best American Reclining Sofa and Sectional Manufacturers?

-Leather match - This is a combination of genuine leather on the parts of the furniture where you sit and touch and a matching vinyl or polyurethane on the parts of the sofa, such as the outside arms and backs that are not generally touched.
+Leather match - This is a combination of genuine leather on the parts of the furniture where you sit and touch and a matching vinyl or polyurethane (or bonded leather) on the parts of the sofa, such as the outside arms and backs that are not generally touched.

-In order to get the best possible match, this type of furniture generally uses the least expensive genuine leathers (which have been uniformly dyed to a consistent coloration and texture) and then matched to a vinyl that has been identically color and texture corrected.
+- In order to get the best possible match, this type of furniture generally uses the least expensive protected leathers (which have been sanded, dyed and engraved.
+The leather is then matched to a vinyl that has an identical color and artificial grain pattern.

 There are thousands of customer complaints about “leather” sofas that have “peeled” or become badly scratched over a short period of time.
 These are all “bonded leather” fabrics.